ArpitD06/Assignment/README.md

 # Assignment

-Candidate Performance Overview:
+1. Candidate Performance Overview:

 Average, minimum, and maximum scores across all tests.

-Distribution of candidate scores
+2. Distribution of candidate scores

 Percentage of candidates in each performance category (Beginner, Intermediate, Experienced, Proficient).

-Test Performance Analysis:
+3. Test Performance Analysis:

-Average scores for each test (e.g., Manual Tester 2022, iOS Developer - Swift, AWS Cloud Architect).
+Average scores for each test

-Section-wise Performance:
+4. Section-wise Performance:

 Number of correct, incorrect, and unanswered questions per section.

-Candidate Feedback Analysis:
+5. Candidate Feedback Analysis:

 Correlation between feedback and test performance.

-Proctoring and Violations
+6. Proctoring and Violations :

-Time Analysis
+   Impact of violations on test scores

-Section Difficulty Analysis
+7. Section Difficulty Analysis:
+   Comparison of section difficulty across different tests.